-CRO for Startups: Where to Start When You Have Limited Traffic
+CRO for Startups: Optimizing Before You Have Scale

 Most CRO advice assumes you have 100K+ monthly visitors and can run statistically significant A/B tests.
 But what if you’re a startup with 5,000 or even 1,000 monthly visitors?
-This guide covers practical CRO tactics that work at any traffic level.
+This guide covers practical CRO tactics that don’t require scale, and how to build a conversion-focused culture when you’re small.

 The Startup CRO Reality